FHIR can cure fragmented healthcare

 Solving fragmented care through interoperability

-A technology challenge lies at the heart of fragmented care — how to get all of the data from multiple providers into one place and display it in such a way that doctors and patients can benefit.
+A technology challenge lies at the heart of fragmented care—how to get all of the data from multiple providers into one place and display it in such a way that doctors and patients can benefit.
 There is a solution, however, and it has been around for a few years.
 It’s called Fast Healthcare Interoperability Resources (FHIR).
 While the name is a mouthful, the concept is simple.
-Think of it as a Tower of Babel, an architecture built in a common language reaching into the clouds, but for Electronic Health Records (EHR).
-FHIR defines a framework for all of this data, which can be read by any system, regardless of the programming language used to develop it.
+FHIR is an architecture built in a common language for digitized medical records available in multiple healthcare applications in the healthcare ecosystem such as Electronic Health Records (EHR), Claims Processing systems, Population Health Management, medical devices, and health and wellness apps to name a few.
+FHIR delineates a well-defined next-generation framework for all of this data, which can be read by any system to support real-time, secure data exchange using APIs and modern web technology, regardless of the programming language used to develop it.

-If FHIR is the foundation, then microservices, or the process of developing technology services as small, autonomous applications, is the latticework that enables the structure to be built.
+If FHIR APIs are the foundation, then microservices, or the process of developing technology services as small, autonomous applications, is the latticework that enables the structure to be built.
 The outcome is an architecture that enables rapid development and is flexible without compromising the overall structure, scalable yet modular, and cloud-based.
-But what does this mean for the people on the ground — the patients and doctors?
+But what does this mean for the people on the ground—the patients and doctors?

 FHIR directly impacts patient outcomes